The BPSB has been a hard-working group from its outset and the following are 2022 accomplishments.

 Community Coalition Building

-Provided leadership to the Community Priority Coalition that reviews and make recommendations to the district’s (LCAP) efforts and other school funding related issues.
+Provided leadership to the Community Priority Coalition that reviews and make recommendations (Alternative Budget) to the district’s Local Control Accountability Plan (LCAP) efforts and other school issues

 BPSB participated in the Central Valley Movement Building Education Justice Community Check-in regarding School Push-Out.

-BPSB participated in the Dignity in School Campaign, California Parent Organizing series.
+BPSB participated in the Dignity in School Campaign Week of Action, and the DSC CA Parent Organizing series.